-TRADITIONAL ELECTRICITY meters will soon be a thing of past as they are all replaced with Smart Meters.
-Royal Decree 1634/2006 established a meter substitution plan for all consumers contracted with less than 15 kW by the end of 2018.
+ELECTRICITY METERS are now a thing of past as they have been replaced with newer SMART METERS.
+Royal Decree 1634/2006 established a meter substitution plan for all electricity consumers contracted with less than 15 kW.

 Spain is a country with 46 million inhabitants and approximately 26 million electricity customers.
 Three major energy players act in the country, Endesa, Gas Natural Fenosa, and Iberdrola, with a market share of almost 95%.

 For Iberdrola customers, it’s all part of something called the STAR Project, a state-of-the-art remote grid and management distribution system.
 They intend to replace 10.3 million traditional meters with Smart Meters within the next five years.
 The project requires a total investment of some €2 billion and involves 80,000 transformer stations being adapted with remote management and monitoring capabilities.